We have received your Early Arrival Agreement.

-- Where to Eat: You can begin using your meal plan on Friday, August 25 at any open dining location on campus.
-You'll also have $75 Flex Dollars that you can use at locations accepting flex dollars.
+- Where to Eat: You can use your unlimited meal plan at residential dining locations on campus.
+You'll also have 10 Flex Dollars that you can use at locations accepting flex dollars.

 - Enrolled in Classes: If you aren't already, make sure you are enrolled in classes by Sunday evening of the first week of classes.
 Otherwise, you will have to move out of your room.
-We'll remind you about this during move in if you're not enrolled.
+We'll remind you about this during move-in if you're not enrolled.

 What to Bring

 Your room already comes furnished with things like a bed, dresser, and desk (see Things We Provide below), but here are some things you might want to bring on move-in day.

 - Pillow and pillow case